rizafahmi/ex_video/README.md

 What is `~w`?

-Now we create the database with `mix ecto.create` command.

-`The database for ExVideo.Repo has been created.`

-After we create the database, we also need to create the table.
+We also need to create the table in the database.
 To do that we use migration like this:

 `mix ecto.gen.migration create_video_table`